cecat/MyHASS/_posts/DRAFT-JAN2026.md

 # Commercial Controllers

-The DIY approach above works for my particular setup but lacks the robustness of fuses or other protections for making mistakes in wiring, overloading the power, etc.
+My exploratory DIY approach above works for my particular setup but lacks the robustness of fuses or other protections for making mistakes in wiring, overloading the power, etc.
-I tried one off-the-shelf WLED controller and then ordered a second one that has capacity for up to four strings (much more heavy duty).
-I am still evaluating the first one and the second one arrives next week, so this will be updated soon.
+I tried one off-the-shelf WLED controller  with capacity for a single string, and then ordered a second one that has capacity for up to four strings (much more heavy duty).
+I am ver happy with the first one and the second one arrives next week, so this post will be updated soon.

-## IoTorero Addressable Strip Controller (w/ build-in microphone)
+## IoTorero Addressable Strip Controller (w/ build-in microphone)  (WIP)

 I ordered the
 <a href="https://www.athom.tech/blank-1/ethernet-wled-esp32-addressable-dmx-led-strip-controller" target="_blank" rel="noopener noreferrer">IoTorero Controller</a>